Gianluca Terranova at Wigmore Hall

 The concert is wound down with Recondita armonia and E lucevan le stelle from Puccini’s Tosca, and while Terranova has for large portions been very good tonight, the openness he displays about his nervousness and dissatisfaction with his own performance is self-defeating, leaving the audience more relieved that it’s all come to an end than seriously calling for more.

-For further information about the Rosenblatt recital series, visit here.
+For further information visit the Rosenblatt recital series’ website here.

-For further information about Gianluca Terranova, visit here.
+For further information about Gianluca Terranova visit his website here.